 1. The X-Com Files

 The X-Com files is a mod for the original X-Com: UFO Defense.
 For people who've played the Long War mods for the new X-Com games, it's very similar to that.
-Starting from humble beginnings control a rag-tag group of agents that die if an alien so much as breathes on them, every action counts, since even having an agent turn around to look behind them costs action points.
+You start from humble beginnings, directing a rag-tag group of agents that die if an alien so much as breathes on them.
+Every action counts, since even having an agent turn around to look behind them costs action points.
 The game also uses proper bullet trajectories, meaning that any obstacles (including your allies) need to be taken into account.

 2. Rain World

 Having grown up playing flash games, each game brought a new world to explore and new rules to learn.
 Over time, these rules start to repeat, the tropes became stale, the genres started to blend together, and the unpredictability was lost.
 Rain World brought me back that sense of exploration and discovery.
-From A.I. that actually feels like it's hunting you, to the gorgeously stylized alien world, to Slugcat, the protagonist of the game, who's design left me devastated every time they died, Rain World made me both curious and afraid every time I discovered anything new, fully capturing the essence of trying to survive in an alien world.
-No game for such a long time has left me so immersed, and as such it earns the #2 spot on my list.
+From enemy A.I. that actually feels like it's hunting you, to the gorgeously stylized alien world, to Slugcat, the protagonist of the game, who's design left me devastated every time they died, Rain World made me both curious and afraid every time I discovered anything new, fully capturing the essence of trying to survive in an alien world.
+I haven't felt that immersed in a game since my childhood, and as such it earns the #2 spot on my list.

 3. Star Control II